Also known as: Startle response, Startle reflex or Embrace reflex

 What to Expect at Your Office Visit

-An abnormal Moro reflex is usually discovered by the health care provider.
-The health care provider will perform a physical exam and ask questions about the child's medical history.
+An abnormal Moro reflex is most often discovered by the provider.
+The provider will perform a physical exam and ask about the child's medical history.
 Medical history questions may include:

 If the reflex is absent or abnormal, further tests may need to be done to examine the child's muscles and nerves.
 Diagnostic tests, in cases of decreased or absent reflex, may include: